 1. New Year's Day 8.
 Labor Day

 2. Martin Luther King Day 9.
 Columbus Day

 3. Presidents' Day 10.
 Veterans' Day

 4. Good Friday 11.
 Thanksgiving Day

 5. Memorial Day 12.
-Day after Thanksgiving
+Day after Thanksgiving 5

 6. Juneteenth Day 13.
 Christmas Eve 1⁄2 day

 7. Independence Day 14.
 Christmas Day

-Eligibility - A new full-time employee is eligible for holiday pay at the employee's regular rate of pay fifteen (15) working days after their hire date.
+Eligibility - A new full-time employee, including seasonal full-time, is eligible for holiday pay at the employee's regular rate of pay fifteen (15) working days after their hire date.
 Holiday pay will be based upon the employee's scheduled hours on the day the holiday occurs.
 If a full-time employee is scheduled off on the Holiday, they can be paid for the holiday or take the holiday on an optional day, with department head approval.
 A full-time employee on an unpaid leave of absence will be eligible to receive holiday pay after returning to work.
-A part-time, temporary, or seasonal employee is not eligible for holiday pay.
+A part-time or per-diem/call-out employee is not eligible for holiday pay.